 A court will assess the reasonableness of a non-compete provision by considering the time frame, geographical restrictions, and the definition of competition.
 Some non-compete agreements prevent the employee or partner from joining or aiding a competitor for a few years after leaving the original company.
 Others only restrict working for a competitor within a certain geographical range of the original company.

 Most states recognize non-compete agreements as legally enforceable, but a few do not.
 In California, non-compete agreements are not only unenforceable, but employers who require an employee to sign one may also be sued.
 These employers can be sued even if they never attempt to enforce the agreement.

 Some employees may not realize that non-compete agreements in California are unenforceable, meaning the employer is essentially bullying or scaring workers into signing one.
 An employer who does this can be sued on the grounds of unfair competition, as other businesses that follow the law do not require personnel to sign non-compete agreements.

-If you have questions about a non-compete agreement or were forced to sign one by an employer in California, schedule a free consultation with our team of Los Angeles non-compete agreement lawyers today to see how we can represent you.
+If you have questions about a non-compete agreement or were forced to sign one by an employer in California, schedule a free consultation with our team of employment attorneys today to see how we can represent you.